We will be updating and rebooting servers to pick up the recent RHEL 9.5 release as well as to move a number of instances to Fedora 41

 The general idea is that a group of people get together to organize a mini-event inside the FOSDEM umbrella.
 The groups of folks submit a proposal to the FOSDEM organizers, and then recruit content and build a schedule for the room.
 Everyone involved is likely to be a volunteer, but the content is always extremely beneficial, and presented by leaders and experts on their topics.

-The Distributions DevRoom provides a unique home for the convergence of several different Linux distribution communities to share ideas and start conversations that matter to all of us.
+The Distributions DevRoom will take place on Sunday, 2 February 2025 as a full-day DevRoom.
+It provides a unique home for the convergence of several different Linux distribution communities to share ideas and start conversations that matter to all of us.
 Although there are several different distributions that have different approaches to software packaging, choice of desktop environments, and various use cases, this Distributions DevRoom is a historic open forum.
 It is unique to FOSDEM in making a space for all of our communities to share and learn from each other.

 We are looking for your most incredible talk for the Distributions DevRoom!
 No matter where your focus in Linux is (development, community, distribution, testing, documentation, etc.), we want to hear from you.
 The full CFP details can be found on the CFP email archive.
 For inspiration, you can even look at the schedule that we had last year!